VenusProtocol/venus-protocol-documentation/core-pool/venus-lens.md

-# Core Pool lens
+# VenusLens

 ## Introduction

-The Readonly functions in the venus-lens contracts provide view in to:
+The read only functions on the VenusLens contract provide a view into:
     - metadata of vToken
-    - dailyXVS of a userAccount
+    -  daily XVS rewards for an account
-    - tokenBalances of a specific vToken for a userAccount
+    - account balance for a single vToken
-    - tokenBalances of all vTokens for a userAccount
+    - account balances for all vTokens in an account
-    - underlyingPrice of a vToken
+    - underlying price of a vToken
-    - underlyingPriceInfo for a set of vTokens
+    - underlying prices for a set of vTokens
-    - getAccountLimits (liquidity and shortfall) of a userAccount
+    - get liquidity and shortfall of an account
-    - get Governance receipts of a user with votingBalance
+    - get user's vote history
-    - get Governance Proposal details of a list of proposalIds
+    - get proposal details for a set of proposals
-    - get XVSBalance details of a user Account
+    - get account XVS balance, total votes, and delegated votes
-    - get VotingBalance of a User Account
+    - get historical voting balance for a user
-    - get Pending XVS Rewards of a user Account
+    - get pending XVS Rewards for an account

 ### vTokenMetadata